 For the policy to be fully implemented the human resource requirement will be critical to its successful implementation.
 An assessment was conducted under the Modernization of the School Feeding Programme which identified a staff deficiency in the School Feeding Unit.

+As implementation of the Policy and Standards proceed there will be the need for additional staff in the area of Nutrition and Dietetics.
+The policy is therefore proposing to address this need through the engagement of additional staffing in these areas.

-The policy is therefore seeking to address this need through the engagement of additional staffing.
-The engagement of consultancy services will also serve as an effective tool in providing training of canteen staff, assessing the progress of the NSNP which will serve as an instrument in helping senior management to make informed decisions concerning the successful implementation of the policy.
+It is expected that the Ministry will continue to collaborate as implementation proceeds The engagement of consultancy services will also serve as an effective tool in providing training of canteen staff, and assessing the progress of the NSNP and Policy implementation as a whole.